 Then, somehow the person either doesn't care.

-They will continue with the conversation, continues sending things, and maybe even sets up a meeting with this undercover police officer who now is going to arrest you.
+They will continue with the conversation, continue sending things, and maybe even set up a meeting with this undercover police officer who is now going to arrest you.

 False Allegation Argument

 Another defense might be that you're not the person on the other end of the line.
 In other words, the police arrested you.
 You've got a case pending.